ByteThisCode/Systems-Administration-Writeup/Shell_Scripting/README.md

  * Ex: `NAME=value`
  * Parameter expansion is used to read the contents of a variable, ex: `$NAME`
  * If NAME is compound or ambiguous, protect it with {}: `${NAME}`

+### - Environment Variables
+  * Provide a simple way to share configuration settings between multiple applications and processes in Linux: `export varname`
+  * The current environment can be viewed with the `set` command
+  * `env`   -  Print a list of the current environment variables

+### - Notable Variables (for bash)